-- 12.2.f.
-Provision of Space Station communications will be documented in the COUP and in accordance with the management mechanisms and other documentation provided for in Articles 7 and 8 - 12.2.g.
-With regard to utilization activities, each partner provides or arranges with other partners on a reimbursable basis for the provision of communications services in connection with its Space Station users.
-Reimbursement for such services may be in cash, or agreed kind.
+12.2.f.
+Provision of Space Station communications will be documented in the COUP and in accordance with the management mechanisms and other documentation provided for in Articles 7 and 8.

+12.2.g.
+With regard to utilization activities, each partner provides or arranges with other partners on a reimbursable basis for the provision of communications services in connection with its Space Station users Reimbursement for such services may be in cash, or agreed kind.
 All reimbursable communications services will be provided under communications services agreements.
-The right to purchase TDRSS or RSA Data Relay Satellite system data transmission capacity for Space Station utilization activities is as provided in Article 8.3.d.
-The partners will use their best efforts to accommodate, with their respective communications systems, each other's specific Space Station-related requirements - 12.2.h Partners and users of the partners may implement measures to ensure confidentiality of their utilization and housekeeping data passing through communications systems being used in connection with the Space Station.
-(Notwithstanding the foregoing, data which are necessary to assure safe operations will be made available according to procedures in the Operation Management Plan and the Utilization Management Plan and their use will be restricted to safety purposes only.)
-Each partner will respect the proprietary rights in, and the confidentiality of, the utilization and housekeeping data passing through its communications systems, including its ground network and the communications systems of its contractors, when providing communication services to another partner.
-Each partner will respect the confidentiality of personnel and medical data passing through its communications systems, including its ground network and the communications systems of its contractors, when providing communications services to another partner. - 12.2.i.
+The right to obtain TDRSS or RSA Data Relay Satellite system data transmission capacity for Space Station utilization activities is as provided in Article 8.3.d.
+The partners will use their best efforts to accommodate, with their respective communications systems, each other's specific Space Station-related requirements.

+12.2 h.
+Partners and users of the partners may implement measures to ensure confidentiality of their utilization and housekeeping data passing through the communications systems being used in connection with the Space Station.
+(Notwithstanding the foregoing, data which are necessary to assure safe operations will be made available according to procedures in the Operation Management Plan and the Utilization Management Plan and their use will be restricted to safety purposes only ) Each partner will respect the proprietary rights in, and the confidentiality of, the utilization and housekeeping data passing through its communications systems, including its ground network and the communications systems of its contractors, when providing communications services to another partner Each partner will respect the confidentiality of personnel and medical data passing through its communications systems, including its ground network and the communications systems of its contractors, when providing its ground network and the communications systems of its contractors, including its ground network and the communications systems of its contractors, when providing its ground network and the communications systems of its contractors, when providing its ground network and the communications systems of its contractors, when providing communications systems of its contractors, when providing its ground network and the communications systems of its contractors, when providing communications services to another partner.

+12.2.i.
 The partners will each assure that their Space Station information resources, such as computer systems and data transmission systems, are provided a level of security and integrity consistent with potential harm from their loss, inaccuracy, alteration, unavailability, or misuse.
-The level of security and integrity referred to above is defined through the management mechanisms and controlled in the documentation provided for in Articles 7 and 8.
+The level of security and integrity referred to above is defined through the management mechanisms and controlled in the documentation provided for in Articles 7 and 8 and reflects national laws and regulations of the partners applicable to such information resources.